-The minimum formal study time is one year full time or two years part-time.
-All the instructional offerings are compulsory.
+The minimum formal study time is one year full-time or two years part-time.
+All instructional offerings are compulsory.

 c.
-Curriculum Compilation and Pre-Requisites
+Curriculum Compilation and Prerequisites

-ADVANCED DIPLOMA IN CHEMICAL ENGINEERING (ADCHEN) Code Subjects Credits Semester offered Assessment Method NQF Level Pre- requisites Co- requisite s GA assessme nt MATH471 Engineering Mathematics III 14 1 & 2 Examination 7 CHTE471 Fluid Flow IV 14 1 Examination 7 CHTE472 Heat & Mass Transfer IV 14 1 Examination 7 CHTE473 Unit Operations IV 14 1 Examination 7 GA 1; GA 2 INST471 Instrumental Analysis 8 1 Continuous Assessment 7 CPDE471 Chemical Engineering Design IV 28 Annual Continuous Assessment 7 CHTE472 & CHTE473 GA 3; GA 7; GA 10; GA 11 PECI471 Production Management 14 2 Examination 7 PRCO471 Chemical Process Control IV 14 2 Examination 7 MATH47 1 GA 5 RTEC471 Reactor Technology IV 14 2 Examination 7 GA 4; GA 8 RMCE471 Research Methodology 8 2 Continuous assessment 7 GA 6; GA 9 d.
+ADVANCE ADVANCED DIPLOMA IN CHEMICAL ENGINEERING (ADCHEN) Code Subjects Credits Semester offered Assessment Method NQF Level Prerequisites Co- requisites GA assessment MATH471 Engineering Mathematics III 14 1&2 Examination 7 CHTE471 Fluid Flow IV 14 1 Examination 7 CHTE472 Heat & Mass Transfer 14 1 Examination 7 CHTE473 Unit Operations IV 14 1 Examination 7 GA 1; GA 2 INST471 Instrumental Analysis 8 1 Continuous Assessment 7 CPDE471 Chemical Engineering Design IV 28 Annual Continuous Assessment 7 CHTE472 & CHTE473 GA 3; GA 7; GA 10; GA 11 PECI471 Production Management 14 2 Examination 7 PRCO471 Chemical Process Control IV 14 2 Examination 7 MATH471 GA 5 RTEC471 Reactor Technology IV 14 2 Examination 7 GA 4; GA 8 RMCE471 Research Methodology 8 2 Continuous assessment 7 GA 6; GA 9 d.
 Teaching, Learning and Assessment

-Please note, the intake of new students only takes place in the first semester.
+Please note that the intake of new students only takes place in the first semester.

-- All subjects offered, except for the Chemical Engineering Design IV are semester long courses. - Students are expected to attend all practicals, lectures and tutorials offered in the course (as per timetable) - All subjects are evaluated through combination of compulsory tests, assignments, project/practical reports, oral presentations and the end of semester examination as outlined in the learner guides. - If a student misses an assessment due to illness, he/she may apply for an aegrotat test on prescribed form and attach a doctor's certificate.
-If this is not done, "0" mark would be entered for missed assessment. - Demonstration of competency in graduate attributes may be required for examination admission and successful completion of the course in some subjects (specified in subjects' learner guides). - All other rules are as per General Rules and Regulations for Students handbook.
+- All subjects in the programme, except for the Chemical Engineering Design IV, are semester-long courses. - Students are expected to attend all practicals, lectures and tutorials offered in the course (as per the timetable) - All subjects are evaluated through a combination of compulsory tests, assignments, project/practical reports, oral presentations, and the end-of-semester examination, as outlined in the learner guides. - If a student misses an assessment due to illness, he/she may apply for an aegrotat test on the prescribed form and attach a doctor's certificate.
+If this is not done, a "0" mark will be awarded for missed assessment. - Demonstration of competency in graduate attributes may be required for examination admission and successful completion of the course in some subjects (specified in subjects' learner guides). - Students who achieved competency in all graduate attributes assessed in a particular subject but failed to pass the course as per general rule G.22.3(f) will need to repeat the subject.
+However, upon students' request, with the support of a subject lecturer and approval of the HOD, they may retain the mark for the GA assessment component of the course for one year after the GA assessment, provided that the assessment contributes no more than 40% of the final course mark. - All other rules are per the General Rules and Regulations for Students Handbook.